 - The health benefits of maca include increased energy levels, reduced feelings of depression and an immunity boost.

-- It has a rich malty flavor that blends well with other tastes such as cacao.
+- It has a rich malty flavour that blends well with other tastes such as cacao.

 - Maca is an adaptogen which is a natural substance that helps the body adapt and respond to stress and anxiety.